UPPMAX/UPPMAX-documentation/docs/software/vscode_on_rackham.md

     See [the page on IDEs](../software/ides.md).

-In this session, we show how to use VSCode on Rackham.
+In this session, we show how to connect VSCode on your local computer to work with your files on Rackham.

 ## Procedure to start VSCode